 Almost opposite the post office, down a laneway next to The Bikesmith & Espresso Bar (great coffee btw) is another artwork.
 It features 22 birds painted on Bob’s Bird Barn a derelict building that was most recently a pet store.
 You can buy a book featuring all the birds at either MRAG or local gallery Studio Amsterdam, also on High Street.

-When it closed in 1998 Maitland Gaol was the longest operating gaol in Australia.
-Over its 150 years of operation, it housed some of the states most notorious criminals including serial killer Ivan Milat, drug baron George Savvas, and bank robber Darcy Dugan.
-The conditions were harsh and it is really hard to believe it only closed 20 or so years ago.
+When it closed in 1998, Maitland Gaol was the longest operating gaol in Australia.
+Over its 150 years of operation, it housed some of the state’s most notorious criminals including serial killer Ivan Milat, drug baron George Savvas, and bank robber Darcy Dugan.
+The conditions were harsh, and I can not believe it only closed 20 years ago.

 You can download an app and complete a self-guided tour or join in one of the guided options, including a comprehensive history tour and an escapees tour.